nautobot/nautobot-app-device-onboarding/FAQ.md

 # Frequently Asked Questions

+## What are the use cases for Onboarding Extensions ?

+> See dedicated FAQ for device onboarding: [onboarding_extensions.md](docs/onboarding-extensions/onboarding_extensions.md)

+## How do I onboard a device using HTTPS-API ?

+> You need to disable automatic platform detection, specify the device platform type (platform has to be configured with napalm driver) and port.
+By default, onboarding plugin uses SSH port (22) to discover platform type and loads appropriate NAPALM driver automatically.
+In case a HTTPS-API is to be used, you have to disable this behaviour and manually choose the platform type with a declared NAPALM driver.

 ## Is it possible to disable the automatic creation of Device Type, Device Role or Platform ?

 > **Yes**, Using the plugin settings, it's possible to control individually the creation of `device_role`, `device_type`, `manufacturer` & `platform`